Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 6790 should theoretically be a small bit better than the Radeon HD 5850 overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 6790 will be 5% faster than the Radeon HD 5850 overall, because of its greater data rate. (explain)

-Texel RateThe Radeon HD 5850 is a lot (more or less 55%) more effective at texture filtering than the Radeon HD 6790. (explain)
+Texel RateThe Radeon HD 5850 should be a lot (about 55%) more effective at AF than the Radeon HD 6790. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison